heremaps/xyz-spaces-python/README.md

 ## Installation

-This package can be installed with `pip` from various sources:
+This package can be installed with `pip` or `conda` from various sources:

 - Install from its source repository on GitHub: